finley03/line3d/README.md

 * scroll to zoom
 * middle click + drag to revolve
+* display menu on the right
+* object menu on the left
 * select objects with buttons at the botton
 * press 't' to enter translate mode